 We do not, and will not, sell your data to third parties.
-We will only share it with third parties if we are allowed or required to do so by law.
+We will only share it with third parties external to the collegiate University, if we are allowed or required to do so by law.

 Examples of bodies to whom we are required by law to disclose certain data include, but are not limited to: